bryanserrano317/lunasoftware/google-reviews-monitoring-service/README.md

 ---

 ## License
-This project is licensed under [Your License Here].
+This project is licensed under MIT License.